top of page

 So you start wondering if something's wrong with your protocol.
 If your dose is too low.
 If your body just doesn't respond.

 Nothing is wrong.
-Your retatrutide results are probably right on track.
+Your Retatrutide results are probably right on track.
 The problem is that your expectations were set by people who aren't you — younger, different body composition, different starting point, different variables entirely.

 Here's what realistic looks like when you're over 40.